marcocarbullido/capstone/README.md

 Currently exploring methods for b-factor prediction using AF2 outputs.
 Working towards a straightforward solution to generating epitope predictions given an antigen sequence.

-See the work of our Advisor, Dr. Ramgopal Mettu, below: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5321161/ https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10483696/
+For the work of our Advisor, Dr. Ramgopal Mettu, see: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5321161/ https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10483696/